 FaceApp is an AI-powered mobile app which allows users to apply a number of transformative filters to uploaded pictures.
-Want to know what you’d look like as a member of the opposite sex?
-Aged by 40 years?
-‘Hotter’?
-Or even – for a limited amount of time before it became clear how terrible an idea it was – as a different ethnicity?
+Want to know what you would look like as a member of the opposite sex?
+Aged 40 years?
+Or without spots or wrinkles?

 Key FaceApp Statistics

 - FaceApp generated $80 million revenue in 2022, $30 million more than in 2021

 - FaceApp had an estimated 33 million users who access the app at least once in 2022

 - Over 350 million people have downloaded FaceApp since launch

 |People||Yaroslav Goncharov (founder, CEO), Juggs Ravalia (VP, USA Operations)|

 FaceApp has generated over $200 million revenue since launch, and has continued to increase its revenue each year despite lower usage figures.

 As FaceApp is a victim of its own viral success, usage can fluctuate a lot month to month.
 These values take into consideration anyone who has opened the app once in a year, so are likely to be much higher than the monthly average.

 FaceApp has been downloaded over 350 million times since launch, with 2019 and 2020 being its best years for downloads.